copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Dense Smoke
-+10 to Defense provided by your Smoke Grenades.
++10 to defense from your Smoke grenades.

 ## Disabling Shot
 Fire a shot that stuns for 2 actions on hit. +2 to stun duration if the shot crits.
 Deals 50% reduced base damage and critical hits are converted to normal hits.
+* The hit result conversion happens after the usual hit-miss-crit-dodge resolution.
 * The hit result conversion causes Disabling Shot to never trigger other effects that depend on dealing critical damage, other than its own bonus stun duration.
 * {% COOLDOWN %}

 ## Disassembly
-You gain a stackable Disassembly buff when you kill an enemy. +20 Hack per stack.
-Stacks have an independent duration of 3 turns.
+You gain a stack of Disassembly when you kill an enemy. +20 Hack per stack.
+Each stack has a 3 turn duration.

 ## Double Tap
 Fire a standard shot, then gain another action that can only be used for shooting or overwatching.
 * {% COOLDOWN %}
-* Same action cost as standard shot with your weapon (Snipers cost 2 AP and all other weapons cost 1) (reword this?)
+* Same action cost as standard shot with your weapon (Snipers cost 2 AP and all other weapons cost 1)
+* TODO: reword action cost bullet?

 ## Electroshock
 Your Arc Thrower disorients the target on miss.
 * What about robots?

 ## Evasive
-You gain a buff of +100 Dodge when the mission starts.
-You lose the buff when you take damage.
+You start the mission with +100 Dodge.
+You lose this bonus when you take damage.

 ## Ever Vigilant
-You will enter overwatch at the end of your turn if you only used movement actions.
+You will enter overwatch at the end of the turn if you only used movement actions this turn.

 ## Executioner
 +20 Aim and +20 Crit chance against targets at 50% or less health.